Cristian006/frameless-titlebar/README.md

 ![Main][main]

 A lot of people like developing apps with the [Electron](https://electronjs.org/) framework because it's cross platform.
 On Windows however, Electron applications are often left untouched when it comes to the title bar.
 In my opinion, the default menu and title bar don't work well with some stylized applications such as Atom, VS Code or Signal.
 Apps would look a little more unified if they used a custom menu.
-This is of course hugely inspired by GitHub's desktop application.
-If we're going to be using Web Technologies to build desktop applications we might as well make them look dope all around, right?
+This is of course hugely inspired by GitHub's desktop application menu bar.

 ## Adding frameless-titlebar to your project